 Firstly, it is important to quickly approach and get the innovators + early adopters on board with the new system, because they are a crucial part of enabling the majority of users.
 If you don’t have many innovators in your organization, you shouldn’t worry.
 You can still be successful in implementing software.
 However, it will probably take a bit more time and effort before the transition happens.

 We have gathered 5 tips for meeting management based on our experiences from customers when adopting users.
-These 5 tips are described in more detail here.
+5 tips to adopt the AskCody platform.

 - Start early – adoption takes time, and the most common mistake is that organizations start the adoption process too late

 - Identify key users – take time to identify your innovators and early adopters (step 2).
 Your key users should help you implement and adopt the software

 - Communication – You need to communicate, but also listen to your employees.
 Involve them in the process in a way, where they feel heard and understood